shamsuddeen0/The-Explorer/00-Start-Here/My-Roadmap.md

 ---

 ## 🐍 Phase 2: The Toolsmith (Scripting)
-*Goal: Stop relying on other people's tools and start writing my own.*
+*Goal: Stop relying on other people's tools and start writing your own.*

 - [ ] **Bash Scripting**
     - [ ] Automating Nmap scans